Looking for a new driving iron, but not sure which is right for you?

 Ping introduced Crossover irons when they launched their G400 range.

-Because the SIM UDI is not a club that’s designed to do the work of getting the ball up in the air for you.
+Because the Stealth UDI is not a club that’s designed to do the work of getting the ball up in the air for you.
 It’s low launching, and low spinning, which is going to provide a piercing flight with plenty of runout on well struck shots.
 Exactly what you want from a driving iron.
 In fact, on links courses, you could probably get away with leaving your driver in the clubhouse, particularly if you go for the 18 degree 2 iron.

 Which means that as well as being a good choice for solid ball strikers in the mid handicap bracket, it’s also going to be a good pick for low handicappers.